CAN Firmware Compilation

 Select Communication interface, select: CAN bus

-- Press
+- Press the

 Q

-key, when Save configuration appears, pressY
+key, Save configuration appears, then pressY

 make -j4